SUPERREALCODER/NeuroRAG/readme.md

-# RAG Knowledge Retrieval System
+# NeuroRAG

 ## Overview

-This project is a **Retrieval-Augmented Generation (RAG) system** that allows users to upload documents, store their content in a vector database, and ask questions about the documents.
+NeuroRAG is a **Retrieval-Augmented Generation (RAG) system** that allows users to upload documents, store their content in a vector database, and ask questions about the documents.
 Answers are generated using a large language model (LLM) grounded in the document content, with citations included.

 The system demonstrates a **full end-to-end workflow** from document ingestion to answer generation with caching and multi-tenant support.